 This is where the phrase “your truth” comes from.
 This is not to suggest you deliberately lie to yourself or refuse to accept actual factual events.
 Instead, the phrase is merely an observation that most of what is going on in your head are a bunch of stories that help you to create meaning of what is going on in your life.
 These stories are “your truth” because you become the story you tell yourself over and over again.
-If “life constantly beats you down and you have bad luck”, that story will become your truth because you’ll create meaning based around those beliefs.
-Moreover, you’ll look for and give extra importance to the negative events that occur which reaffirm the story you tell yourself about having bad luck.
-See, humans are meaning making creatures.
+If “life constantly beats you down and you have bad luck,” that story will become your truth because you’ll create meaning based around those beliefs.
+Moreover, you’ll look for, and give extra importance to, the negative events that occur that will reaffirm the story you tell yourself about having bad luck.
+See, humans are meaning-making creatures.
 It’s one of the most important distinguishing features between us and the rest of the animal kingdom.
 So, if it’s in our power to create the meaning about the events in our lives, the answer to living a less anxiety ridden life is to attempt to repeat stories that serve you rather than hinder you in your endeavors.

 You.
 Version 2.0

-While rewriting the code in your brain is not as simple or easy as installing the new Mac iOS update on your device, there are ways your can permanently change the type of stories that your brain produces.
+While rewriting the code in your brain is not as simple or easy as installing the new Mac iOS update on your device, there are ways you can permanently change the type of stories that your brain produces.
 The first tool that can be employed is to develop a set of rituals every single day.
 I prefer to start out the day by reading or listening to something that reminds me that I’m in control of my body and the thoughts I produce and choose to listen to.
 I usually do this alone early in the morning before the day starts.
 Often, I will do this while doing morning cardio.
-I find that the easiest way to get out of your head, is the embrace your body and movement is the key.
-Emotion comes from motion and by radically changing your physiology through exercise, you may quickly find a flood of new stories poor into your mind.
+I find that the easiest way to get out of your head is to embrace your body, and movement is the key.
+Emotion comes from motion and by radically changing your physiology through exercise, you may quickly find that a flood of new stories pour into your mind.

 The takeaway here is that you can and should begin to examine what stories you tell yourself that limit you.
 They can be about money, life, other people, government, your own abilities–the list goes on.
-Then, after the limiting stories have been identified, begin to destroy the story by associating so much pain and embarrassment with the story that a new story, one that is more empowering can be played on the device known as your brain.
+Then, after the limiting stories have been identified, begin to destroy the story by associating so much pain and embarrassment with the story that a new story, one that is more empowering, can be played on the device known as your brain.
 You do get to choose the meaning behind events.
 You do this by choosing what to story to tell yourself about what you’re focusing on.
 So give yourself some new stories that will allow you to get up and take massive action towards your goals and desires.
 (I prefer the word desire over goal because I think it has more power behind it.
 Most people give up on their goals, but those same people may give into their desires.
-By swapping out one word with another, or one story with another, the change on your life can be profound.)
-So when something happens, remember to ask yourself, “what does this mean or what story am I going to tell myself about this?”
-Then ask, “what am I going to do about it?”
-Make sure your story leads to to take action in a positive way for you and others.
+By swapping out one word with another, or one story with another, the change in your life can be profound.)
+So when something happens, remember to ask yourself, “What does this mean or what story am I going to tell myself about this?”
+Then ask, “What am I going to do about it?”
+Make sure your story leads to take action in a positive way for you and others.